-The Stand Up India Loan scheme for Women is a special small business loan scheme started by the Government to financially empower SC/ST and women entrepreneurs.
-You can borrow between Rs.
-10 lakh and Rs.
-1 cr. to start a manufacturing, trading or service unit, which is to be repaid in 7 years.
+The Stand Up India Loan Scheme for Women is a special small business loan scheme started by the Government to financially empower SC/ST and women entrepreneurs.
+You can borrow between ₹10 lakh and ₹1 cr. to start a manufacturing, trading or service unit, which is to be repaid in 7 years.

-This loan for small business is a subsidy Government loan which offers two main benefits:
+This loan for small businesses is a subsidy Government loan that offers two main benefits:

 - Meeting raw material requirements